 This issue of The Teenager Today features articles that will help you take charge of your mind and work towards achieving your goals in life.

-Vincent Carmel brings with him years of experience in working with young people, and was actively involved with the Indore-based Universal Solidarity Movement (USM) for more than three years.
+Vincent Carmel is the Chief Editor of The Teenager Today.
+He brings with him years of experience in working with young people.
+He was actively involved with the Indore-based Universal Solidarity Movement (USM) for over three years.
 A great lover of the North East, he was the Director of the North East Social Communications (NESCOM), organising motivational programmes for the youth of the region.